-U.S. at 233-34 (emphasis added) (citations omitted).
+538 U.S. at 233-34 (emphasis added) (citations omitted).

-831. It "require[s] [Growers] to suffer the physical occupation [of their properties]," Loretto, 458 U.S. at 440, and it is that "physical invasion" that places this case in the categorical takings category.
+union organizers to enter Growers' properties for up to three hours per day, for four 30-day periods per year, is fundamentally different than regulations that limit the manner in which Growers may use their property.
+The Access Regulation has far more in common with the beach access easement taken in Nollan than it does with, for example, the temporary development moratoria at issue in Tahoe-Sierra.
+As in Nollan, the Access Regulation simply cannot be characterized as a "restriction on . . . use."
+483 U.S. at 831.
+It "require[s] [owners] to suffer the physical occupation [of their properties]," Loretto, 458 U.S. at 440, and it is that "physical invasion" that places this case in the categorical takings category.
 See Arkansas Game & Fish Comm'n, 568 U.S. at 38.

-Finally, the invasion sanctioned by the Access Regulation is both intended and foreseeable.
+Finally, the invasion sanctioned by the Access Regulation was both intended and foreseeable.
 Arkansas Game & Fish Comm'n, 568 U.S. at 39 ("Also relevant to the takings inquiry is the degree to which the invasion is intended or is the foreseeable result of authorized government action.").
 Indeed, the entire purpose of the Access Regulation is to grant union organizers access to private property that they did not previously have.
 See Cal.
 Code Regs.
 Tit.
 8, § 20900(e) (declaring "the right of access by union organizers to the premises of an agricultural employer for the purpose of meeting and talking with employees and soliciting their support").